gnosischain/documentation/docs/about/overview/why-gnosis-chain.md

     - Fund core client development without too many changes (vs other forks)
     - Commitment to using treasury to further Ethereum development
     - All improvements to be submitted as EIPs (vs GIPs)
+  - We see the need for chain where we can push the limits of Ethereum
     - Selectively use Gnosis to trial improvements
     - Erigon as an execution layer, with view to reduce txn fees
     - BLS signatures, etc
     - MEV resistance - https://ethresear.ch/t/shutterized-beacon-chain/12249